CuraçaoOfficial Name: Curaçao

 See the Department of State’s Fact Sheet on Curaçao for information on U.S. - Curaçao relations.

 Entry, Exit & Visa Requirements

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Curaçao.

-Information about dual nationality or the prevention of international child abduction can be found on our website.
-For further information about customs regulations, please read our Customs Information page.
+Information about dual nationality and the prevention of international child abduction can be found on our website.
+For further information about customs regulations, please read our customs information page.